Samuel Irving Newhouse Jr.

 Samuel Irving "S.I."
 Newhouse Jr. (November 8, 1927 – October 1, 2017) was an American heir to a substantial magazine and media business.
-Together with his brother Donald, he owned Advance Publications, founded by their late father in 1922, whose properties include Condé Nast (publisher of such magazines as Vogue, Vanity Fair, and The New Yorker), dozens of newspapers across the United States (including The Star-Ledger, The Plain Dealer, and The Oregonian), former cable company Bright House Networks, and a controlling stake in Discovery Communications.
+Together with his brother Donald, he owned Advance Publications, founded by their late father in 1922, whose companies include Condé Nast (publisher of such magazines as Vogue, Vanity Fair, and The New Yorker), dozens of newspapers across the United States (including The Star-Ledger, The Plain Dealer, and The Oregonian), former cable company Bright House Networks, and a controlling stake in Discovery Communications.

 Early life

 He was the son of Mitzi (née Epstein) and Samuel Irving Newhouse Sr., the founder of Advance Publications.
 Sam Newhouse Sr. had been the young editor of the Bayonne Times.
 When he asked the owner of the Times for a raise he had long deserved, he was refused.
 Sam then quit the Times to become associated with the Staten Island paper that formed the basis of his publication future, the Staten Island Advance and Advance Publications, respectively.
 Newhouse attended the Horace Mann School in New York City.
 He later attended Syracuse University, but dropped out and began working at his father's newspapers.